-The facility has faced a series of scheduled extended shutdowns over the past two years, with an additional shutdown planned for the next fiscal year.
-These shutdowns are a result of infrastructure improvements at the LBWRP.
-During these periods, this will provide an opportunity to address much needed repairs and enhancements to facility equipment and infrastructure.
+The facility has faced a series of scheduled extended shutdowns over the past three years resulting from infrastructure improvements being performed by LASCD at the upstream LBWRF.
 WRD is also actively engaged with the LBWD to establish a new water purchase agreement which will serve to guarantee future sustainable water supplies to the AWTF.
 Operational costs for the coming fiscal year will include operations and maintenance, groundwater monitoring at the barrier and improvements aimed at optimizing current and future facility operations.
 This program is funded 100% from the Replenishment Fund.